-Geoffrey of Monmouth wrote his History of the Kings of Britain back in the 12th century.
+Geoffrey of Monmouth wrote his History of the Kings of Britain back in the 12th century as a triumph of medieval propaganda.
 It was at the behest of Robert of Gloucester, his patron, that he claims to have transcribed/copied/invented his history, placing King Arthur at the center of a national–and by that I mean English–origin myth.
 The idea was to justify the conquest of Britain by the Normans as a mirror to what King Arthur had done in the 5th century, including crossing the English Channel from Normandy to Britain.

 Children’s author Phillip Womack (author of The Other Book and The Liberators) said in the Times Online: “As inhabitants of these islands, we don’t have many myths that bring us together, but King Arthur is one.
 I think that we will always seek him as a saviour, whatever situation we’re in, because that’s human nature.
 The reason the Arthur myths are currently so popular is that they reflect our age brilliantly.”